glinmac/hdp-tools/notes/hbase.md

 ## Snapshot

-* Create a snapshot of all tables:
+* Create a snapshot of all tables (named $TABLE-ru-$date, eg `myTable-ru-20160314`, only one snapshot for a given day)

         snapshot_all
         snapshot_all 'table_.*'